 Where to stay in Aruba?

-Don’t worry buying water, the island has its own desalination plant and tap water tastes better than bottled.
-You’ll save a lot of time and money from buying water bottled water.
+– Don’t worry buying water, the island has its own desalination plant and tap water tastes better than bottled.
+You’ll save a lot of time and money instead of buying water bottled water.

-Retour Card for $5.00, valid for 2 trips on the day of initial use.
+Retour Card for $5.00, valid for two trips on the day of initial use.

-- Day pass for $10.00 valid for unlimited trips on the day of initial use.
+- Day pass for $10.00 is valid for unlimited trips on the day of initial use.

 PIN FOR LATER!

-If you have any other prepositions for this One Day in Aruba Itinerary feel free to share it in the comments below!
+If you have any other propositions for this One Day in Aruba Itinerary feel free to share it in the comments below!